 What Does the Future Hold for Smart Motorways?

 Highways England first trialled smart motorways more than a decade ago in response to mounting traffic and shrinking budgets.
-Introduced on one of the UK’s busiest roads, the M25, in 2014, there are now nearly 250 miles of smart motorways criss-crossing the map.
+Introduced on one of the UK’s busiest roads, the M25, in 2014, there are around 400 miles of smart motorways criss-crossing the map.

 Smart motorways are seen as a more cost-effective, environmentally-friendly alternative to digging up roads and adding extra lanes to busy roads.
 While Highways England claims that safety and good traffic management are at the heart of the new road systems, for the average driver smart motorways can be a frustrating and sometimes confusing experience.